“Misinformation Effects in Public Opinion and Representation.”

 Committee: James N. Druckman (chair), Daniel Diermeier, and Benjamin I. Page.

 Flynn, D.J. and Laurel Harbridge.
 2016.
 “How Partisan Conflict in Congress Affects Public Opinion: Strategies, Outcomes, and Issue Differences.”
 American Politics Research 44(5): 875-902.
-Available here.
 Covered here.

-“Representing the Misinformed: How Politicians Interact with Constituents who Lack Accurate Information.”
+“Talking to the Misinformed: How Politicians Communicate with Constituents Who Lack Accurate Information.”

 “Decider in Chief?
 Public Misperceptions about Presidential Power” (with Scott Clifford and Brendan Nyhan).